 If your loan application is approved after the review, you will get a contract to sign.
 Signing that contract means you are eligible for the loan.
 Also, you have accepted the loan’s terms and conditions.

-For other institutions, like moneylenders, you don’t have to go there in person.
+For other institutions, like moneylenders, you have to go there in person.
 You can go to their website and fill out the online form.
-After they have reviewed it, they will approve your loan application, and disburse the cash.
+After they have reviewed it, they will approve your loan application, and disburse the cash in their office.
 For moneylenders, this sometimes takes two hours or less.
 For other institutions, ask them when you can expect disbursement.
 They will give you a time frame.

 While moneylenders are a fast cash option, banks are slower, taking up to a month to approve your loan application.